 Upright freezers either manually or automatically defrost.
 If a freezer manually defrosts, that means that ice and frost will build up in the interior over time.
 To maintain the model and ensure the cold air can flow evenly, you must unplug the model, remove everything from inside, and give the frost some time to melt away.
 You can speed up the process by chipping away at the frost build-up, before then draining the water, and plugging in your appliance.
 Automatic defrosting eliminates this routine, and allows the model to regulate itself.
 This type of freezer is also known as frost-free or self-defrosting, and can make your experience much easier, but will cost more to operate and purchase upfront.

 The temperature range of an upright freezer will determine what you can store inside of it.
-In most models, this range goes from -10 to 10 degrees Fahrenheit, which is ideal for storing meats, fruit, or baked goods for long periods of time.
+In most models, this range goes from -10 to 10 degrees Fahrenheit, which is ideal for storing food for long periods of time.
 Compact or budget models typically have a smaller range, and only allow for the internal temperature to be set between -4 and 7 degrees, while convertible models can be set as high as 44 degrees.
 To find the right fit for you, consider what you're storing, and know that the internal temperature range is separate from the exterior temperatures your upright freezer can withstand.

 If an upright freezer is garage-ready, it can be used in an outdoor setting where temperatures can be very flexible.
 Despite a very hot or cold external environment, the unit will run reliably and effectively.
 A garage-ready model is most suitable for households who don't want to eliminate space inside their home for more frozen food storage, or want their appliance to have several installation options.